moderation/OCP-Networking-Project-Community-Contributions/sai/doc/SPEC.md

 # Data Types (saitypes.h)

 File contains cross-platform definitions for data types used in SAI.
-* Defines cross-platform sai_ip_address_t as union of ipv4 and ipv6 addresses.
+* Defines cross-platform `sai_ip_address_t` as union of ipv4 and ipv6 addresses.
-* Defines cross-platform sai_ip_prefix_t as union of ipv4 and ipv4 prefixes.
+* Defines cross-platform `sai_ip_prefix_t` as union of ipv4 and ipv4 prefixes.
-* The sai_mac_t is defined as uint8_t[6] in network order with mac[0] to be the first byte of the mac address.
+* The `sai_mac_t` is defined as `uint8_t[6]` in network order with `mac[0]` to be the first byte of the mac address.
-* sai_attribute_value_t is the value of all sai attributes.
-It is defined as a union of all base sai types defined in this header file. sai_uint64_t u64 defined in the sai_attribute_value_t is used for all sai attribute values whose base type is uint8_t, uint16_t, uint32_t and uint64_t, whereas sai_int64_t s64 is used for all values whose base type is int8_t, int16_t, int32_t and int64_t.
+* `sai_attribute_value_t` is the value of all sai attributes.
+It is defined as a union of all base sai types defined in this header file. `sai_uint64_t` u64 defined in the `sai_attribute_value_t` is used for all sai attribute values whose base type is `uint8_t`, `uint16_t`, `uint32_t` and `uint64_t`, whereas `sai_int64_t s64` is used for all values whose base type is `int8_t`, `int16_t`, `int32_t` and `int64_t`.

 # Status codes (saistatus.h)
 List of status codes returned from the SAI methods.

-A number of attributes can be passed to the create_sai_object function where sai_object can be any sai object such as router interface, next hop.
+A number of attributes can be passed to the `create_sai_object` function where `sai_object` can be any sai object such as router interface, next hop.
 In case the create function call fails due to attribute related errors such as invalid attribute, invalid attribute value, unsupported attribute, and unimplemented attribute, saistatus.h allows the return code to convey which attribute causes the error.
 The saistatus.h defines a base index and maximum index for all these four types of attribute related errors.
 When you get an error code that falls into their defined ranges, the offset from its corresponding base index denotes that attribute that causes the failure.
-For example, if you pass 5 attributes into a create_sai_object call, and the return code (rc) is 0x00010003.
-You can first use SAI_STATUS_IS_INVALID_ATTRIBUTE(rc) to determine if the error is due to invalid attribute or not.
+For example, if you pass 5 attributes into a `create_sai_object` call, and the return code (rc) is 0x00010003.
+You can first use `SAI_STATUS_IS_INVALID_ATTRIBUTE(rc)` to determine if the error is due to invalid attribute or not.
 In this case, the answer is yes.
-Then, you can subtract the return code with SAI_STATUS_INVALID_ATTRIBUTE_0 to get the offset.
+Then, you can subtract the return code with `SAI_STATUS_INVALID_ATTRIBUTE_0` to get the offset.
 In this case, you will get 3 meaning the 4th attribute in the call is an invalid attribute.

 # Functionality query (sai.h)

 **Mandatory**.
 Switch adapter entry point for interface retrieval.
-If a signature or semantics of any method of an interface changes, new sai_api_t needs to be introduced, e.g. SAI_API_VLAN2.
+If a signature or semantics of any method of an interface changes, new `sai_api_t` needs to be introduced, e.g. `SAI_API_VLAN2`.
 Adapter must also expose previous versions (at least the first version) of the interface to allow interoperability with older Adapter Hosts.
 The Adapter Host will always query an interface starting with the highest version that it knows about, falling back to previous version(s).
 If the first version of a mandatory interface is not available, Adapter Host fails the startup.

 Adapter must keep track of which versions adapter host is using in order to be able to update the capabilities of the top-level Switching Entity.